Tag Archives: puff sleeve

 two girls sitting on steps, bespoke children's clothes mini-me wedding dress corded lace

-Tessa commissioned me to create two outfits for her daughters to wear for their baptism day, suitable to their ages, and using the fabric and styling details from her own wedding dress.
-This is a traditional use for a wedding dress after the big day and a really lovely way to make christening gowns very...
+Tessa commissioned me to create two outfits for her daughters to wear for their baptism day, I designed a mini-me christening dress and romper suitable to their ages.
+Tessa wanted me to use the fabric and styling details from her own wedding dress.
+This is a traditional use for a wedding dress after the big...

 Add a comment...